G00303381/Linked_Data_Semantic_Web_Project/README.md

 }
 ```
 ##Specific Actions Using Parameters:
-</br>Entering this page followed by a numberic value will query the Crimes.db file for the psecific id entered by the user.
+</br>Entering this page followed by a numberic value will query the crime_offences table for the specific id entered by the user.
 - **(localhost:8080/offenceId/:id)**
-</br>The expected resonse by searching using _(http://localhost:8080/offenceId/120)_:
+</br>The expected response by searching using _(http://localhost:8080/offenceId/120)_:
 ```json
 {
 	"id": 120,